yaoyao-liu/meta-transfer-learning/README.md

     <img src="https://mtl.yyliu.net/images/ss.png" width="400"/>
 </p>

 > Figure: Meta-Transfer Learning. (a) Parameter-level fine-tuning (FT) is a conventional meta-training operation, e.g. in MAML.
-Its update works for all neuron parameters, W and b. (b) Our neuron-level scaling and shifting (SS) operations in meta-transfer learning.
+Its update works for all neuron parameters, 𝑊 and 𝑏. (b) Our neuron-level scaling and shifting (SS) operations in meta-transfer learning.
 They reduce the number of learning parameters and avoid overfitting problems.
 In addition, they keep large-scale trained parameters (in yellow) frozen, preventing “catastrophic forgetting”.

 ## 𝐈𝐧𝐬𝐭𝐚𝐥𝐥𝐚𝐭𝐢𝐨𝐧